 Field QC samples collected for the environmental monitoring program include equipment blanks, trip blanks, field blanks, field duplicate samples, and matrix spike/matrix spike duplicate samples.
-The rationale for selecting specific field QC samples and minimum requirements for their use in the environmental monitoring program are provided in EM-SOP 200, "Collection and Frequency of Field Quality Control Samples" (BNL 2004b) series, which addresses the collection and frequency of field QC samples.
-Equipment blanks and trip blanks (see below) were collected for all appropriate media in 2004.
+The rationale for selecting specific field QC samples, and minimum requirements for their use in the environmental monitoring program, are provided in the BNL EM-SOP 200 series.
+Equipment blanks and trip blanks (see below) were collected for all appropriate media in 2005.

-An equipment blank is a volume of water (in this case, laboratory-grade water) that is used to rinse a sampling tool after decontamination.
+An equipment blank is a volume of solution (in this case, laboratory-grade water) that is used to rinse a sampling tool after decontamination.
 The rinse water is collected and tested to verify that the sampling tool is not contaminated.
-Equipment blank samples are collected, as needed, to verify the effectiveness of the decontamination procedures on non-dedicated or reusable sampling equipment.
+Equipment blank samples are collected, as needed, to verify the effectiveness of the decontamination procedures on nondedicated or reusable sampling equipment.

 A trip blank is provided with each shipping container of samples to be analyzed for volatile organic compounds (VOCs).
-Analysis of trip blanks show whether a sample bottle was contaminated during shipment from the manufacturer, while in bottle storage, in shipment to the laboratory, or during analysis at a lab.
-Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the analytical laboratory prior to shipping the sample bottles to BNL.
-If trip blanks were not provided by the contract laboratories, then field sampling technicians prepare trip blanks before they collect the samples.
-Trip blanks were included with all shipments of aqueous samples for VOCs analyses in 2004.
+Analysis of trip blanks shows whether a sample bottle was contaminated during shipment from the manufacturer, while in bottle storage, in shipment to a contract analytical laboratory, or during analysis at a lab.
+Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory prior to shipping the sample bottles to BNL.
+If trip blanks were not provided by the lab, then field sampling technicians prepare trip blanks before they collect the samples.
+Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2005.

-Field blanks are collected to check for cross-contamination that might occur during sample collection.
-For the groundwater monitoring program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
+Field blanks are collected to check for cross-contamination that may occur during sample collection.
+For the Groundwater Monitoring Program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
 Field blanks are analyzed for the same parameters as the groundwater samples.
 For other programs, the frequency of field blank collection is based on their specific DQOs.

-In 2004 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks were methylene chloride, acetone, and chloroform.
+In 2005 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included methylene chloride, toluene, and chloroform.
 These compounds are commonly detected in blanks and do not pose significant problems with the reliability of the analytical results.
-Several other compounds were also detected, such as toluene and strontium-90 (Sr-90), at low levels.
-When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects," as described in the 200 Series of BNL EM-SOPs (see Section 9.4).
-The results from blank samples collected during 2004 did not indicate any significant impact on the quality of the results.
+Several other compounds were also detected, such as acetone and strontium-90 (Sr-90), at low levels.
+When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects," (see Section 9.4).
+The results from blank samples collected during 2005 did not indicate any significant impact on the quality of the results.

 Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (EPA 2001).
-For example, in the groundwater monitoring program, duplicates are collected for 5 percent of the total number of samples collected for a project per sampling round.
-During 2004, 83 duplicate samples were collected for nonradiological analyses, and 75 duplicate samples were collected for radiological analyses.
+For example, in the Groundwater Monitoring Program, duplicates are collected for 5 percent of the total number of samples collected for a project per sampling round.
+During 2005, 111 duplicate samples were collected for nonradiological analyses, and 123 duplicate samples were collected for radiological analyses.
 All duplicate samples were acceptable for input into BNL's Environmental Information Management System (EIMS) database, which is used to manage the Laboratory's environmental data.
-Duplicates were analyzed only for the para-meters relevant to the program they monitored.
-Of the 5,439 nonradiological parameters analyzed in 2004, 99.98 percent of the analyses met QA criteria.
-Of the 365 radiological parameters monitored, 98 percent met OA criteria.
-These results indicate consistency between the laboratory and field sampling technicians.
+Duplicates were analyzed only for the parameters relevant to the program they monitored.
+Of the 7,630 nonradiological parameters analyzed in 2005, 99.7 percent of the analyses met QA criteria.
+Of the 982 radiological parameters monitored, 97.9 percent met QA criteria.
+These results indicate consistency between the contract analytical laboratory and field sampling technicians.